 You don’t even need to mention the FMLA in order to be entitled to the time off.
 You do have to give your employer enough information so they know there might be a serious health condition involved.
 Your employer can require you to fill out paperwork and have your doctor certify that you need the leave.

 According to the FMLA, a “serious health condition” doesn’t have to be all that serious.
 A health condition qualifies if any of the following are true:

-- The condition has resulted in a period where the patient can't work or perform regular daily activities for more than three consecutive days and involving either two doctor's visits or one doctor's visit and a prescription (examples may include strep throat, ear infection, or pink eye)
+- The condition makes the patient unable to work or perform regular daily activities for more than three consecutive days, and it involves either two doctor’s visits, or one doctor’s visit and a prescription (examples may include strep throat, ear infection, or pink eye)

-- The condition is chronic and requires continuing treatment (for example - asthma, diabetes, or epilepsy)
+- The condition is chronic and requires continuing treatment (examples may include asthma, diabetes, or epilepsy)

 - The condition has resulted in an overnight hospital stay

-You can take leave in increments as small as one hour or even less.
-For instance, the health condition might require periodic doctor appointments or might limit you to working reduced hours for a period of time.
+You can take leave in increments as short as one hour or less.
+For instance, the health condition might require periodic doctor appointments or might limit your work to reduced hours for a period of time.